-Of course, Samsung’s putting us in a weird position releasing these true wireless earbuds so close together – the Samsung Galaxy Buds Pro's release date comes just five short months after the South Korean company launched the Samsung Galaxy Buds Live, and less than a year after the launch of the Samsung Galaxy Buds Plus.
+Interestingly (and confusingly), Samsung released these true wireless earbuds close together.
+The Samsung Galaxy Buds Pro's release date came only five months after the Samsung Galaxy Buds Live, and less than a year after the launch of the Samsung Galaxy Buds Plus.
 It’s unclear why Samsung is in such a rush to get these out the door, but it’s causing a bit of a traffic jam.

-That said, if you’re looking for cheaper alternatives, you don’t have to look far: the Sony WF-SP800N and Jabra Elite 75t both offer active noise cancellation for $50 less if you don’t mind skipping out on the Samsung-specific features, and there are more new arrivals (like the Anker Soundcore Liberty 2 Pro and Philips Audio T8505) coming everyday.
+That said, if you’re looking for cheaper alternatives, you don’t have to look far.
+Read our Sony WF-SP800N review and Jabra Elite 75t review for wallet-friendly alternatives that both offer active noise cancellation for $50 less.
+That's if you don’t mind skipping out on the Samsung-specific features.

 - Available in three colors

 - They're long for earbuds and bulge out of the ear

 - Equipped with loads of sensors and mics